Chunklet (magazine): WhirlyBall

-Owings, the Chunklet staff and various friends a/k/a Team Chunklet, regularly challenge indie rock bands to games of WhirlyBall after which some of the bands performed.
+Owing, the Chunklet staff and various friends a/k/a Team Chunklet, regularly challenge indie rock bands to games of WhirlyBall after which some of the bands performed.
 Team Chunklet is currently 61-0.
 Les Savy Fav claims to have tied and American Analog Set claims that Team Chunklet has forfeited games.
 No substantiation exists.
 Chunklet 20: "The Last Magazine Ever Printed" contains a best-of feature with photos from matches with The Arcade Fire, Torche, The Hold Steady, Mogwai, Death Cab for Cutie, Magnolia Electric Co., Deerhunter, Isis, Les Savy Fav, Swearing at Motorists, The Black Lips, The Shins, Queens of the Stone Age, Melvins, Underoath, Qui, Battles, Fatal Flying Guillotines, and Ted Leo and the Pharmacists.
 Vampire Weekend and Man... or Astro-man? have also faced off against Team Chunklet.

 The following bands have actually performed concerts at Whirlyball Atlanta: The Black Lips, Dark Meat, Diplo, Noot D'Noot, Fatal Flying Guiloteens, Mogwai, Growing, Torche, Melvins with David Yow, Big Business, Les Savy Fav, Liverhearts, Ted Leo and the Pharmacists, Birds of Avalon, Gentleman Jesse & His Men, Coffin Bound, Carbonas, The Coathangers, The Selmanaires, Deerhunter, Monotonix, Matt & Kim, The NEC, All The Saints and Man… or Astro-man?

 Chunklet also hosted the Elephant 6 Holiday Surprise Tour in early 2011 at WhirlyBall Atlanta.

 Chunklet issued three WhirlyBall 7" records with perforated tickets to each match attached to the sleeve.
 Records/tickets to each show were exclusively sold at Criminal Records based in Atlanta, Georgia.
 All records feature exclusive material by every band on the bill.